Card making is a great way to make someone feel special.

 ~Geoffrey Chaucer circa 1342 - 1400

 Wouldn't it be good for you to have the chance to make others feel appreciated?
-Scroll down to find out how.
+You can read more about why people do make handmade greetings in the first place, but if you already love to make them, do scroll down to find cardmaking techniques and tips.

-You can purchase quality supplies from Stampin' Up! to enable you to do this.
-Check out my ordering site if you live in Australia to see what is available from Stampin' Up! for stamping and papercrafting supplies or tools.
+NOTE: You can purchase quality supplies from Stampin' Up! to enable you to do this.
+Check out my ordering siteif you live in Australia to see what is available from Stampin' Up! for stamping and papercrafting supplies or tools.

 The first site I found that illustrated literally hundreds of different stamping techniques was SplitCoastStampers.
 I still go there to browse member's cards for new ideas and technique tips.
-It's a very friendly community.
+It's a very friendly community and great for new card makers to get ideas.

 SPECIAL NOTE: To find out a little bit about quilled cards, subscribe to Paper Twists and access the back issues.